 Unfortunately, by simply building a website, this will not guarantee customers will come.
 Even the most beautiful and technologically advanced websites need help in order for people to find them.

-Helping people find your website, can be through search marketing strategies like SEO and Google AdWords (aka PPC) alongside traditional marketing methods like adding your website address to business cards and on brochures.
+Helping people find your website, can be through search marketing strategies like SEO and Google Ads (aka PPC) alongside traditional marketing methods like adding your website address to business cards and on brochures.

 A SEO friendly website is one which Google ranks highly in the SERPs (search engine result pages) because it deems the website easy to use and full of useful, relevant information for people.

 Here’s my 2023 checklist for an SEO friendly website:

 - An HTML sitemap / navigational page for users

 - Block pages you don’t want to show on the search result pages with robots.txt or ‘noindex meta tags’

 - Every page should have an editable meta title and description field where you can create unique page titles and meta descriptions